 For short trips and urban cities, you may be able to get away with not having the local currency in cash, and just rely on debit.
 In most cases though, I reckon you’d still want to make a trip to Change Alley or Mustafa Centre to prepare some cash on hand.

 This is because many countries are still very dependent on cash and the limit of S$350 for Wise (formerly TransferWise) and S$1,050 for Revolut (with Metal Plan, S$350 otherwise) without fees may not be sufficient for long trips.

 Don’t forget that you’d have to hunt down the right ATM terminal overseas to get fee-free withdrawals.
 Otherwise, admin/processing fees may apply.

-Is using a digital MCA better than a bank’s MCA?
+Is using a digital multi currency account better than a bank’s?

 (e.g. DBS Multiplier, HSBC Everyday Global)

 |Better conversion rates, transparent fees||Worse conversion rate with some markup, opaque fees|